YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 This risk is discussed in more detail in diffuse thinning hair transplant because native hair stability is central to the whole plan.

 A small dose discussion belongs with a doctor who understands the patient’s history.
-Self-experimentation is not appropriate after gynecomastia, breast tenderness, or strong hormone sensitivity.
+Experimenting on your own is not appropriate after gynecomastia, breast tenderness, or strong hormone sensitivity.

-A medically supervised trial and self-testing at home are not the same thing.
-If any trial is considered, the patient should know what symptoms to watch for and when to stop.
-Breast tenderness, swelling, nipple sensitivity, a new lump, nipple discharge, mood changes, and sexual side effects should be taken seriously and discussed with the supervising doctor.
+A medically supervised trial and testing on your own at home are not the same thing.
+If any trial is considered, the stop rules need to be clear before the first dose.
+Breast tenderness, swelling, nipple sensitivity, a new lump, nipple discharge, mood changes, and sexual side effects need serious attention and prompt discussion with the supervising doctor.

 The crown can consume many grafts and still look thin because of the spiral pattern and the way light hits the scalp.
 If medication support is uncertain, crown promises need to be more cautious.